brook-g/effective-octo-goggles/_posts/2024-05-23-burning-out.md

 ---
 layout: post
-subtitle: on the relentless pursuit of more
+subtitle: the sacrficial pursuit of more
 ---

 He keeps telling himself to maintain.
 To not let his fiery passions consume him.
 He keeps telling himself to remain on fire without being consumed.